Willington Dovecote and Stables

-Henry VIII named Sir John as Treasurer General, and visited Willington in 1541.
-A later visitor was poet John Bunyan, and a signature carved above the fireplace in the sstables is traditionally said to be his.
+Henry VIII named Sir John as his Treasurer General and visited Willington in 1541.
+A later visitor was poet John Bunyan, and a signature carved above the fireplace in the stables is traditionally said to be his.
 Sir John's manor house was purchased by the Duchess of Marlborough in 1731 and sold it the Duke of Bedford in 1774.

-The Willington Dovecote and stables have very limited opening times (usually one afternoon a month from April-September), so please check the Natinal Trust website before making a trip.
+The Willington Dovecote and stables have very limited opening times (usually one afternoon a month from April-September), so please check the National Trust website before making a trip.

 About Willington Dovecote